121 hands-on rooms across SOC, SIEM, EDR, and blue-team practice.

 New York City

-Top 1% TryHackMe · Published on PyPI · Upstream fixes to Elastic, SigmaHQ, Splunk
+Top 1% TryHackMe · STIGPilot on PyPI · Upstream fixes to Atomic Red Team, Splunk, SigmaHQ, Elastic

-I came up through healthcare IT and the embryology lab, where a small mistake has real consequences.
-Now I build defensive tools, ship fixes upstream, and document identity, endpoint, detection, and network work in a way another analyst can act on.
+I came up through healthcare IT and an embryology lab, where small mistakes have real consequences.
+Now I build defensive tools and write security work another analyst can verify, reuse, and act on.

 A small CLI for one real problem: compare the release, keep the reason beside the action, and make the next step easier to assign.